A food journal without the calorie count

 Why no calorie counting

-The food module is for a different practice: noticing.
-A meal you ate that left you flat at 3pm.
-A pattern of skipped lunches that tracks with worse sleep.
-A week where the cooking returned. tadoy's position is that this kind of noticing rarely needs a calculator — it needs a calm record next to the rest of the day.
+Calorie and macro counting is a real practice and the right tool for some goals — the apps that do it well, like MyFitnessPal and Cronometer, are built around exhaustive food databases. tadoy's food module is for a different practice: noticing a meal that left you flat at 3pm, a pattern of skipped lunches that tracks with worse sleep.
+That kind of noticing rarely needs a calculator — it needs a calm record next to the rest of the day.

 How tadoy compares to other food apps

-- MyFitnessPal — the dominant calorie tracker with a massive food database.
-The right tool for counting. tadoy is the opposite end of the spectrum.
+- MyFitnessPal — the dominant calorie tracker with a massive food database; the right tool for counting. tadoy is the opposite end of the spectrum.

 Privacy